AaronLeoCooper/tba-creator/README.md

 TBA Creator was built using TypeScript for a bit of fun and exploration.
 I was heavily inspired by some of the games of my youth like Zork and "Choose Your Own Adventure" books.

+This project is managed using [Lerna](https://github.com/lerna/lerna) and consists of multiple child packages inside the `packages` directory that get published to NPM.